hyperledger/aries-rfcs/features/0116-evidence-exchange/README.md

 1. Should this be a separate protocol or an update to issuer-credential?
 1. What is the best way to handle access control for by-reference attachments?
 1. Are there best practices to be considered for when/why/how a Holder's Agent should store and manage attachments?
-1. Can this protocol help bootstrap a prototype for a Digital Notary and thereby demonstrate to the broader ecosystem the uncessary attention being placed on alternative domain specific credential solutions like ISO-18013-5(mDL)?
+1. Can this protocol help bootstrap a prototype for a Digital Notary and thereby demonstrate to the broader ecosystem the unnecessary attention being placed on alternative domain specific credential solutions like ISO-18013-5(mDL)?